 The levels of antibodies decrease following successful treatment of HP; but, elevated levels may persist for long periods.

 13-18 years: < or =11.0 mg/L

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-1. Fink JN, Zacharisen MC: Hypersensitivity pneumonitis.
+1. Fink JN, Zacharisen MC: Chapter 19: Hypersensitivity pneumonitis.
 In Allergy Principles and Practice.
-Vol. 1.
-5th edition.
-Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book Inc., 1998, Chapter 19
+Vol 1.
+Fifth edition.
+Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book Inc., 1998

 2. Anderson E, Jacob GL, Roberts GD, Homburger HA: Comparative evaluation of enzyme immunoassay and immunodiffusion for detection of IgG antibodies to hypersensitivity pneumonitis antigens.
 Poster Presentation AAAAI Annual Meeting, San Diego, CA, March 3-8, 2000.
 J Allergy Clin Immunol 2000;105:S304